 Common mistake: Kicking from the knee

-The arms provide the power and propulsion for the stroke and their continuous movement should not be rushed.
-The arm pull should be complete, from extended in front pulling through to the hip, with the recovery over the water surface.
+The arms provide the power and propulsion for the stroke, with a continuous movement that the swimmer should not rush.
+The arm pull should be complete, from extended in front pulling through to the hip, recovering over the water surface.

 Common mistake: Arm pull not long enough

-Best exercise: Single arm pull holding a kickboard in one hand
+Best drill: Single arm pull holding a kickboard in one hand

 Trickle breathing is the most comfortable and efficient, breathing out into the water during the stroke and rolling the head to the side to inhale again.
 Explosive breathing is possible but can be exhausting.

 Common mistake: Lifting the head to breathe disturbing the body position